nerisnow/reviewsNLP/README.md

 `trainfile.py` contains the code to training the train dataset.
 `testfile.py` contains the code to testing in the test dataset.
 `cross_val.py` contains the code to perform cross validation.
+`cross_val.py` contains the code to test model on custom user input.

 `reviews.csv` is the dataset used for the project.